 Now that your boiler is clean, reassemble the pieces and restart the system.
 Allow the thermostat to return to its normal temperature and look for a blue flame.
 Then check that the heating system is working normally.

-While cleaning your boiler, you should also check the following regularly to ensure your boiler is working properly and efficiently:
+While cleaning your home boiler system, you should also check the following regularly to ensure your boiler is working properly and efficiently:

 - Check air vents and flues for blockages: Obstructions in your vents will prevent air from circulating, causing the unit to work harder and leading to increases in your heating bills.